 The haram is out there.
 It’s all around us.
-That is the nature of the test, how we steer through it.
+That is the nature of the test and how we steer through it.

-There is nothing to stop us, but ourselves, as Allah Almighty has give us the keys, but told us to keep the doors locked.
-Had he locked the doors for us, we would have no choice.
-However, by giving us the keys, He has given us freewill and reap the consequences of our choices accordingly.
+There is nothing to stop us, but ourselves.
+Allah Almighty has give us the keys, but told us to keep the doors locked.
+Had He locked the doors for us, we would have no choice.
+By giving us the keys, He has given us freewill and reap the consequences of our choices accordingly.
 If the gates were cemented shut, we would not learn responsibility for our choices and actions.
-This means that we curb our desire through stopping the first ayah lower gaze.
+This means that we have to curb our desire by restraining our gaze.